kagurazakayashi/EvernightBoard/README.md

 4. Run `pod install` to download the required third-party libraries.
 5. Launch Xcode and open `Runner.xcworkspace` in the `macos` or `ios` folder to configure settings (e.g., certificates and provisioning profiles).
 6. Proceed with the formal compilation.

+### Build for Web

+1. Use `RD /S /Q build\web` or `rm -rf build/web` to delete the files from the previous build.
+2. Use `flutter build web --wasm --no-tree-shake-icons --base-href "/"` to build the project.

+- If compatibility with older browsers is required, remove `--wasm`.
+- If the app is not deployed at the website root, modify the `"/"` URL path in `--base-href "/"`.

 ## License